-I am not sure how badly you suffer with the pressure, and pain in the ears but two of my kids really suffered with the pressure when descending, so I got them to suck on hard boiled sweets and lolly pops.
+I am not sure how badly you suffer from the pressure, and pain in the ears but two of my kids really suffered from the pressure when descending, so I got them to suck on hard boiled sweets and lollypops.
 It did help them a lot, and it kept them thinking about something else too!

 Tablets are also a great portable version of a computer, store music and films on, but are also great for taking photos.
 Carrying a tablet on you carry on means you have easy access, and also able to capture some pictures quickly too.
 Follow these photography tips to help you capture great photos.
 I followed them, and this is a photo I have captured from this tablet.

-There are big restrictions on liquids on planes now, so you won’t be able to carry on water filled bottles.
+There are big restrictions on liquids on planes now, so you won’t be able to carry on water-filled bottles.
 The airport water is so expensive, so bring along the kids empty water bottles.
-These can be filled up at the airport water fountains that are dotted around the airport after you have gone through he security checks.
-MoneySavingExpert has a list on where you can find the water fountains.
+These can be filled up at the airport water fountains that are dotted around the airport after you have gone through the security checks.
+MoneySavingExpert has a list of where you can find the water fountains.

 We took a trip to The Works before we went and stocked up on some very cheap activity books, colouring books and puzzles for them to do on the plane.
 They are cheap, and a quiet activity!
-We made a point of taking them with to pick these things, as there was ones I would have picked for them, however they picked the ones that I probably wouldn’t pick!!
-However don’t the trouble is not letting them do the activities until you travel!!
+We made a point of taking them with to pick these things, as there were ones I would have picked for them, however, they picked the ones that I probably wouldn’t pick!!
+The trouble is not letting them do the activities until you travel!!
 Hide them quick!!